-- (F) On ships provided with a bulbous bow, where it is not possible to obtain a suitable clearance between shell plating and the anchors during anchor handling, local reinforcements of the bulbous bow are to be provided in the form of increased shell plate thickness. - (6) Hull supporting structure of anchor windlass and chain stopper (2018)
+- (F) On ships provided with a bulbous bow, where it is not possible to obtain a suitable clearance between shell plating and the anchors during anchor handling, local reinforcements of the bulbous bow are to be provided in the form of increased shell plate thickness. - (6) Supporting hull structures of anchor windlass and chain stopper (2022)

-The hull supporting structure of anchor windlass and chain stopper is to be sufficient to accommodate the operating and sea loads.
+The supporting hull structures of anchor windlass and chain stopper is to be sufficient to accommodate the operating and sea loads.

-(A) Operating loads
+(A) Design loads

-The operating loads are to be taken not less than:
+The design loads are to be taken not less than:

-- for chain stoppers.
-80% of the chain cable breaking load - for windlasses, where no chain stopper is fitted or the chain stopper is attached to the windlass, 80% of the chain cable breaking load - for windlasses, where chain stoppers are fitted but not attached to the windlass, 45% of the chain cable breaking load
+- for chain stoppers, 80% of the chain cable breaking load - for windlasses, where no chain stopper is fitted or the chain stopper is attached to the windlass, 80% of the chain cable breaking load - for windlasses, where chain stoppers are fitted but not attached to the windlass, 45% of the chain cable breaking load

-The operating loads are to be applied in the direction of the chain cable.
+The design loads are to be applied in the direction of the chain cable.